TRUMP x LEO! (Or, the Shape of a Manufactured Squabble)

 I would study the Noahide Laws and why they are actually the end for Christians beyond the facade of worldwide peace.

-These final words may seem important only to Catholics, but the tenor of the times should tell non-Catholics that something is up inside the Catholic Church, which is why I have been focusing on past popes’ teachings for many months now.
+These final words may seem important only to Catholics, but the tenor of the times should tell non-Catholics that something is up inside the Catholic Church, and because there is something up, maybe everyone should pay attention with a more historical mind.
+It is why I have been focusing on past popesโ teachings for many months now.

 This is how the operation of error of 2 Thessalonians persists.